 Point Reyes National Seashore is critical habitat for a number of sea mammal species, including whales and pinnipeds.
 The Seashore is a member of the California Marine Mammal Stranding Network, a group of governmental agencies, non-profit and academic institutions that cooperate to study and respond to marine mammal strandings.
 Sick or dead marine mammals that wash up on Seashore beaches are collected by Network staff and transported to the Marine Mammal Center (MMC) in Sausalito for treatment or post-mortem examination.

 For more information, visit the Channel Islands Marine and Wildlife Institute's Domoic Acid Information and History page.

 What to Do If You See Injured or Sick Wildlife

-During your visit to the Seashore, should you observe unusual behavior in a wild animal, or find a dead or injured animal, please contact park Dispatch at 415-464-5170.
+During your visit to the Seashore, should you observe unusual behavior in a wild animal, or find a dead or injured animal, please contact a park visitor center or call 415-464-5100 x2 x5.
 Information on the exact location and time of the observation are important.
 A park biologist or ranger will be contacted and will investigate the incident.
 For your safety and the safety of the animal, do not approach or touch the animal.
 Many of the park's wildlife are protected by federal law and should only be observed from a distance.